-However, the hike to the Nunggalan Beach is neither paved with stairs, nor is short.
-From the parking lot it can take anywhere between 20-30 mins depending on your speed, and number of breaks.
+However, the hike to Nunggalan Beach is neither paved with stairs nor is short.
+From the parking lot, it can take anywhere between 20-30 mins depending on your speed, and the number of breaks.
 I would advise you to descend slowly as the rocks on the path can be slippery.

 I would also advise you to stop and admire the views.
-At the midway point there is a lady who sells some essential products, such as hats and bottled water.
+At the midway point, there is a lady who sells some essential products, such as hats and bottled water.
 The view from behind her tiny shop is simply breathtaking!
 Although you may be able to buy water from her, I would highly advise you to carry your own supplies.
 There are no restaurants or vendors on the beach.

 Surf, Sand, & Shipwreck

 Unlike the rest of Bali, Nunggalan Beach is literally deserted!
 It really makes you feel like you’re in paradise.

 There aren’t many who are willing to hike down to these beaches.
 If you think walking down is difficult, going back up is twice as hard!
 But once on the beach, you will be rewarded with soft white sand and crystal clear water for as far as the eye can see.
 It’s hard to believe that this is still Bali.
 It’s so quiet and empty!

 On the beach, keep an eye out for colourful shipwrecked boats.
 These iconic shipwrecks are difficult to miss, and really make you feel like you’re on a deserted island!

 Nyang Nyang Beach is also a popular destination for surfers.
 One of the surfers we met on the beach told us that there was a time when this beach was only known to them.
 That they could come here and surf naked.
 Sadly, this beach is no longer is secret just among surfers.